RiftValleySoftware/RVS_Spinner/README.md

 This is a color to display behind the open radial spinner or picker.
 By default, it is clear.

 2. **Rotation In Radians**
-This is a radians (-2π -> 2π) value that rotates the open spinner (does not affect the picker)
+This is a radians (-π...π) value that rotates the open spinner (does not affect the picker)

 3. **Spinner Mode**
 This is an integer, with 3 values: